 Mechanical engineering is a somewhat broad field that covers a number of different areas within engineering.
 Mechanical engineers use their knowledge of physics and material science to design, manufacture, and test of all kinds of mechanical products and machinery.
 Knowledge of mechanics, thermodynamics, and structural analysis are all necessary in this field.
 Engineers can be found in various scientific jobs like nanotechnology, medical machinery, and robotics.
 Lucrative careers for mechanical engineers can also be found in the consulting industry and the US military and government.

 It is recommended that students choose an online mechanical engineering degree that has been accredited by ABET (also known as the Accreditation Board for Engineering and Technology).
 Many employers, graduate degree programs, and licensing agencies only accept applicants who have graduated from an ABET-accredited program.
 Read More

-Comprehensive List of Online Colleges & Universities for a Engineering Degree
+Comprehensive List of Colleges & Universities for an Online Engineering Degree